The next role isn’t the hard part. Figuring out who you are without this one is.

 Start here

-The first session is 60 minutes, free, and open.
+It starts with a short, free fit call, about 15 minutes.
 We figure out what's actually driving the transition (or the resistance to it) and whether therapy is the right kind of support for this moment.

 Common questions

-Because at senior levels, a career change disrupts your identity, your social world, and your sense of competence, not just your job.
+Because at senior levels, a career change disrupts your identity, your social world, and your sense of competence — not just your job.
 The strategic part is rarely the real difficulty.
 The harder part is figuring out who you are when the structure that organised your life is gone.

 I can't decide whether to leave.
 Can therapy help with that?